CopernicaMarketingSoftware/Documentation/Mailerq/4.3/mgmt-domains.md

 To give you an idea of where your messages are in MailerQ, the "Queues" section contains counters indicating how many messages are contained in each queue.
 MailerQ keeps an in-memory queue for the messages it plans to send as soon as possible, this is a fast queue that is flushed as soon as connections are available.
-If MailerQ gets more messages than it can handle at a time it will temporarily save this messages in a seperate RabbitMQ queue; as soon as MailerQ can send more messages to the domain it will consume messages from this queue.
+If MailerQ gets more messages than it can handle at a time it will temporarily save this messages in a separate RabbitMQ queue; as soon as MailerQ can send more messages to the domain it will consume messages from this queue.
 Lastly, there is a counter for the messages that are still being processed by MailerQ, these messages are still being sent over SMTP or being appended to the logs.